The Civil Liability for Nuclear Damage Act, 2010: Clause 35

 Clause 35 extends the legal binding that the responsible groups may have to face.
 The operator or the responsible persons in case of a nuclear accident will undergo the trial under Nuclear Damage Claims Commissions and no civil court is given the authority.
 The country will be divided into zones with each zone having a Claims Commissioner.
 This is in contrast to the US counterpart – the Price Anderson Act, in which lawsuits and criminal proceedings proceed under the US courts.

 Constitutionality of this Act

-A Public Interest Litigation (PIL) had also been filed against the Act at the Supreme Court of India in 2011, examining the constitutionality of the Act regarding the Right to Life as enshrined in the Constitution of India.
+A public interest litigation (PIL) had also been filed against the Act at the Supreme Court of India in 2011, examining the constitutionality of the Act regarding the Right to Life as enshrined in the Constitution of India.

 Environmental impact and liability

 The Bhopal Gas tragedy was another accident where an inherently dangerous substance was leaked and caused havoc.
-Despite this, low liability and compensation resulted, after several delays.
+Despite the scale and impact of the tragedy, low liability and compensation resulted, after several delays.
 Victims were not sufficiently or effectively compensated and rehabilitated.
 Additionally, the environmental impact of nuclear activity is far reaching.
 A nuclear accident is disastrous for the environment.
 A nuclear accident is equally, if not more, harmful.
 The Act does not properly address liability in the face of an accident or even day to day risks.